salmer/CppDeveloperRoadmap/README.md

 You can reach us through one of the following channels via Github:
 - In case of any proposal or modification in the **repository** content - create a new PR in [Pull Requests](https://github.com/salmer/CppDeveloperRoadmap/pulls)
-- In case of any proposal or modification in the **repository** content - submit a new Issue in [Issues](https://github.com/salmer/CppDeveloperRoadmap/issues) (Unfortunately, the Miro framework does not have a history tracker and access to the roadmap is restricted.
+- In case of any proposal or modification in the **Miro roadmap** - submit a new Issue in [Issues](https://github.com/salmer/CppDeveloperRoadmap/issues) (Unfortunately, the Miro framework does not have a history tracker and access to the roadmap is restricted.
 All changes are added manually after they have been reviewed and approved)

 # :telephone: Contacts